Mortimer Planno

-Mortimo St George "Kumi" Planno, (6 September 1929, Cuba – 5 March 2006, Kingston, Jamaica) was a renowned Rastafari elder, drummer and a follower of the back-to-Africa movement founded in the 1910s by Marcus Garvey.
+Mortimo St George Planno, (6 September 1929 – 5 March 2006) was a Jamaican Rastafari elder, drummer and a follower of the back-to-Africa movement founded in the 1910s by Marcus Garvey.
 He is best known as the Rasta teacher and friend of Bob Marley, and as the man who commanded the respect of a chaotic crowd during the arrival of Emperor Haile Selassie on his visit to Jamaica in 1966.
 He is referred to by other Rastas as a teacher and a leader within the context of the faith, given his life's work.

 Early years

 He was born in Cuba, the youngest of four children.
 His mother was Jamaican and she took the family back to Jamaica when Planno was still a young boy in the early 1930s.
 His father was Cuban and his given name was Mortimo, not Mortimer.

 Rastafari activism

 He became a prominent Rastafari teacher in Kingston, Jamaica in the 1950s and helped found the Rastafari Movement Association as well as the Local Charter 37 of the Ethiopian World Federation.
 He also instigated the first "Universal Grounation of the Rastafari", a drumming and chanting ceremony held in the slum of Back-O-Wall in March 1958.